 “The second thing is to be able to respond effectively to a multitude of tax changes.
-Governments will have to deal with the deficits that have arisen, and tax reform will be a part of that thinking.
+Governments had to deal with the deficits that arose, and tax reform was part of that thinking.

-“Our research tells us that over 40% of businesses around the world have actively changed their tax governance procedures - how they decide questions on tax, and how they approach taxation matters.
+“Our research told us that over 40% of businesses around the world have actively changed their tax governance procedures - how they decide questions on tax, and how they approach taxation matters.

-“There are differences and nuances around the world – for example, over 80% of respondents in the Americas say that dealing with tax reform and new tax rules is one of their main issues.
-Globally, it's around 60%-65%, which reflects something very particular about the political situation in the Americas in terms of how governments deal with changing their tax laws.
+“There were differences and nuances around the world – for example, over 80% of respondents in the Americas said that dealing with tax reform and new tax rules is one of their main issues.
+Globally, it was around 60%-65%, which reflected something very particular about the political situation in the Americas in terms of how governments dealt with changing their tax laws.

-With technology, the biggest issue for the Americans is finding resource, whereas for Asia, which has the resource and technology, it's more about roles and responsibilities, and effective deployment.
+With technology, the biggest issue for the Americans was finding resource, whereas for Asia, which has the resource and technology, it wasmore about roles and responsibilities, and effective deployment.

 “Technology is not a panacea or a quick fix - there are very few examples of making a big infrastructure bet on technology that comes in on budget and on time, delivering exactly what you wanted.
 Actually, you can take a lot of strides with smaller bets.
 For example, rather than attempting 100% automation, if you automate some of your existing manual processes you would free up a lot of capacity to be more strategic and do more rethinking.

 “Tax digitisation will become increasingly important.
-Governments will see your tax liabilities in real time and collect it automatically.
-And for businesses, that’s also an advantage in terms of being accurate - our research showed us that 70% - 85% of companies around the world are either currently adopting digital strategies to be able to meet what the tax authorities want from them, or are about to deploy those strategies.
+Governments will see tax liabilities in real time and collect it automatically.
+And for businesses, that’s also an advantage in terms of being accurate - our research showed us that 70% - 85% of companies around the world were either currently adopting digital strategies to be able to meet tax authorities' requirements, or were about to deploy those strategies.

 Explore the results of the research in more depth at: